-Project Grow is an afterschool and out-of-school program which fosters a stable and educational environment for children in kindergarten through fifth grade.
+Project Grow is an afterschool and out-of-school program that fosters a stable educational environment for children in kindergarten through fifth grade.
 The program is customized to meet the unique challenges of 60 formerly homeless and low-income students from Adopt-A-Family housing programs and the surrounding community.
-The mission of Project Grow is to provide a safe, stable environment for low-income, formerly homeless children in which to learn.
+The mission of Project Grow is to provide a safe, stable learning environment.

 To date, Project Grow staff have facilitated more than 530 teacher-led classroom STEAM activities.

 - 98% of Project Grow students are successfully promoted to the next grade level – which is significantly higher than local and national averages for formerly homeless and low-income students.